MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-prepare.md

 + __Your application writes to the install directory for your app__.
 For example, your application writes to a log file that you put in the same directory as your exe.
 This isn't supported, so you'll need to find another location, like the local app data store.

++ __Your application uses the current working directory__.
+At runtime, your packaged desktop application won't get the same working directory that you previously specified in your desktop .LNK shortcut.
+You need to change your CWD at runtime if having the correct directory is important for your application to function correctly.

+  > [!NOTE]
+  > If your app needs to write to the installation directory or use the current working directory, you can also consider adding a runtime fixup using the [Package Support Framework](https://github.com/microsoft/MSIX-PackageSupportFramework) to your package.
+For more details, see [this article](../psf/package-support-framework.md).

 + __Your application installation requires user interaction__.
 Your application installer must be able to run silently, and it must install all of its prerequisites that aren't on by default on a clean OS image.

-+ __Your application uses the Current Working Directory__.
-At runtime, your packaged desktop application won't get the same Working Directory that you previously specified in your desktop .LNK shortcut.
-You need to change your CWD at runtime if having the correct directory is important for your application to function correctly.

-You can also consider adding a [Package Support Framework](https://github.com/microsoft/MSIX-PackageSupportFramework) to your package if you require your app to write tot he install directory or use the Current Working Directory.

 + __Your application requires UIAccess__.
 If your application specifies `UIAccess=true` in the `requestedExecutionLevel` element of the UAC manifest, conversion to UWP isn't supported currently.
 For more info, see [UI Automation Security Overview](https://msdn.microsoft.com/library/ms742884.aspx).